CortexIntelligentAutomation/docs/content/en/docs/2023.5/Whats New/_index.md

 ---
 title: "What's New?"
 linkTitle: "What's New?"
-description: "Discover what's new in the CORTEX Innovation platform."
+description: "Discover what's new in the {{% ctx %}} Innovation platform."
 weight: 1
 ---

 ## Summary

-2023.3 is the second release of the next generation of {{< ctx >}} and continues our journey to improve on the previous 7.X generation in the following areas:
+2023.3 is the second release of the next generation of {{% ctx %}} and continues our journey to improve on the previous 7.X generation in the following areas:

 - [Performance][]
 - [Availability][]